cheatoge/mws-restaurant-stage-1/README.md

 Restaurant reviews app was designed to help you choose restaurant in your neighborhood.
 The app is responsive, accessible and ready for offline use.

+This project use IndexedDB Promised library created by Jake Archibald.

 ## Quick start

 1. Run `npm install` to install dependencies.